vector-of-bool/bpt/docs/guide/interdeps.rst

 Why Pull the *Lowest* Matching Version?
 ---------------------------------------

-When resolving dependencies, ``dds`` will pull the version of the dependency that is the lowest version that satisfies the given range.
+When resolving dependencies, ``bpt`` will pull the version of the dependency that is the lowest version that satisfies the given range.
 In most cases, this will be the same version that is the base of the version range.